Fanfare Foreseen

 Someone turns on the radio, it warms up a moment, then a loud horn section rings out.
 A rich fanfare.

 I wake in instant shock--because the horn chorus isn't just in my dream ears but my physical ones!
 A melodious shifting chord.
-Well, sounds like horns, but isn't: turns out to be a huge truck that strayed onto our quiet street!
+Well, sounds like horns, but isn't: turns out to be a huge truck that strayed onto our quiet residential street!
 Its brakes rubbed, vibrating the whole chassis into a fanfare Debussy would be proud of.

 But the dream set it up BEFORE the sound began.
 The dream character turned the knob a tiny but noticeable fraction of a second before the music started--in either world!